National Planning Achievement Awards 2013

 Minnesota Department of Transportation

-The Mississippi River Trail is nearly 800 miles, passes through approximately 70 cities, 20 counties, 90 townships and two reservation and tribal lands.
-In 2010, the Minnesota Department of Transportation convened and worked collaboratively with stakeholders to establish, market, and create bicycle friendly communities along the 800 mile route.
+The Mississippi River Trail is nearly 800 miles and passes through approximately 70 cities, 20 counties, 90 townships, and two reservation and tribal lands.
+In 2010, the Minnesota Department of Transportation convened and worked collaboratively with stakeholders to establish, market, and create bicycle-friendly communities along the 800-mile route.
 The idea behind the trail bikeway was to enhance quality of life and promote economic development.

 National Planning Achievement Award for Transportation Planning